turlockmike/hataraku/docs/mcp.md

 ## Built-in MCP Servers

-Cline CLI comes with two built-in MCP servers:
+Hataraku CLI comes with two built-in MCP servers:

 1. mcp-rand
    - Tools for random number generation, UUIDs, and more